Our friendly, active group has been established since October 1962 and one or two original members still turn up occasionally!

 Members of AGS Groups and friends are invited to join Paddy and Ben at their garden in Chandlers Ford to enjoy Alpines at there best.

 Venue: 179 Hursley Road, Chandlers Ford, Hampshire, SO53 1JH

-Entry: Free entry – donations for refreshments will be donated to Group funds.
+Entry: Free entry – donations for refreshments to Hampshire AGS.

 Parking: Please park in Cuckoo Bushes Lane 50 metres to the North or other nearby street parking.

-We look forward to seeing many of you on the xxxx.
+We look forward to seeing many of you on the xxxxx.

 Best wishes Paddy and Ben